priyath/todomvc/README.md

 a raw javascript implementation of a todo-list following mvc concepts

 The view communicates user interactions to the controller via the observer pattern.
 The controller notifies the model.
-The model updates the data representation and notifies the controller of the change.
+The model updates the data representation and notifies the controller of the change via the observer pattern.
 The controller then asks the view to re-render itself

 ##View